Dining, drinking, tipping and other Ireland advice from our travel experts

 In all of Ireland and the UK, smoking is banned in all eating and drinking establishments.

-Though Ireland is fairly casual, it might be smart to bring a nicer outfit (e.g., suit jackets for men, no jeans or sports shoes) if you’re going out on the town in Edinburgh or dining in finer establishments in countryside manors.
+Though Ireland is fairly casual, it might be smart to bring a nicer outfit (e.g., suit jackets for men, no jeans or sports shoes) if you’re going out on the town in Dublin or dining in finer establishments in countryside manors.

 PUBS & ALCOHOL